cartrawler/cartrawler.github.io/docs/android/customisation/darkMode.md

 You can configure dark mode support in the SDK by sending the constants from the `AppCompatDelegate` class.

-{: .note}
-By default, dark mode is off.

 The following constants are supported:

 ```java